Does your executive job search brand communications plan include Twitter? If so, do you take advantage of the beauty of a retweet?

-Sprinkling in some of those kinds of tweets is okay, but for the most part, you should focus on reinforcing your brand and ROI value in tweets that will resonate with your target audience.
+Sprinkling in some of those kinds of tweets is okay, but for the most part, you should focus on reinforcing your brand in tweets that will resonate with your target audience.

 If you’re active on Twitter or want to be, and need help creating good tweets, you need a retweet (RT) strategic plan.